Exclusive: Amazon.com readies move to sell electronics directly in Brazil - sources

 Yet the company appears to be accelerating its expansion this year as the Brazilian economy exits a painful recession, stiffening competition for local rivals such as Mercado Libre Inc, B2w Cia Digital, Via Varejo SA and Magazine Luiza SA.

+Shares of Magazine Luiza fell 2 percent in Thursday trading and Via Vareja dropped nearly 3 percent.
+B2W, which reported a quarterly loss and a change of chief executives on Wednesday, tumbled 10 percent, while the benchmark Bovespa stock index was little changed.

-Last month, Reuters reported that Amazon was looking to lease a large warehouse just outside of Sao Paulo.
+Last month, the same stocks suffered when Reuters reported that Amazon was looking to lease a large warehouse just outside of Sao Paulo.

 E-commerce accounts for around 5 percent of Brazil’s roughly $300 billion retail market — about half its share in the United States — but has doubled in the past four years and is forecast to keep growing annually at a double-digit pace.